RexBergy/Interview-preparation/README.md

 You will receive a board filled with tasks for each day leading to the deadline.
 Each task has specific readings and a quiz.

-*Google Calendar integration requires you to setup a client_secret to enable OAUTH2.
-Look here for more details.
+*Google Calendar integration requires you to setup a client_secret.json at the root directory of the project to enable OAUTH2.
+Look here for more details https://developers.google.com/identity/protocols/oauth2